Camp Banning |

 (1797 - 1838), San Diego

 Located at Fort Rosecrans on Point Loma (see page 6).
-Also called Castillo de Guijarros, it was a Spanish 10-gun battery with an adobe powder magazine and barracks.
+Also called Castillo de Guijarros, it was a Spanish 10-gun stonework battery with an adobe powder magazine and barracks.
 Reported to be in ruins by 1836.
-One of the cannons from this fort is now on display at Presidio Park (Fort Stockton).
+One of the original cannons from this fort is now on display at Presidio Park (Fort Stockton).
 Another cannon is on display at Old Town Plaza downtown.
-The site was discovered in 1981 inside the Navy's Submarine Support Facility (built here in 1962).
+The site was discovered in 1981 at the Navy's Submarine Support Facility (built here in 1962).
 The so-called "Battle of San Diego" (March 1803) was fought here between the battery and an American merchant ship that was trying to trade with the Spanish.
 The ship was damaged, but sailed away.
 Another incident with an American ship occured in 1828.
 State marker

 The American Army established Camp Point Loma here in 1852, known as Post at San Diego after 1858.